winterland1989/Action.js/README.md

 Changelog<a name="Changelog"></a>
 ================================

+v2.3.0
+Now when you construct an `Action`, the `this` variable inside the contination will be the `Action` instance.

 v2.2.0
 `Action.join`, `Action.parallel`, `Action.race` now return an `Array` of cancel handler when the composed `Action` fired, you can now cancel them with ease.